EmmettJT/Thompson_et_al_2026/README.md

 This repository includes:
 - Scripts for producing the main figures from preprocessed data.
-- A folder containing an example run of the preprocessing steps
+- Data to reproduce figures from publication
+- Example preprocessing code and data.

 ## Getting Started